Computer Vision & Autonomous Systems

-The Computer Vision and Graphics group, CVG, in the Department of Computing Science, investigates fundamental issues of how to analyse images and also how apply this knowledge within practical applications.
+The Computer Vision and Autonomous Systems group, CVAS, in the School of Computing Science, investigates fundamental issues of how to analyse images and also how apply this knowledge within practical applications.
 Our projects cover all aspects of human body modelling in 3D, including animation and surface skin modelling.
 This approach opens a wide array of application areas such as; creative media, engineering, medicine, textiles & clothing, military & security, internet & communications, forensic and fine art.
 A key objective of the work of the group is to combine 3D measurement and modelling techniques with image understanding approaches to construct cognitive robot vision systems that actively search their operating environments using passive digital cameras.

 CVG research topics

 - CLOPEMA robotic cloth folding project.